 As we turned the corner into our 20th festival year in 2015, we marked that milestone with a host of special anniversary projects which celebrated the achievements we’d made together with our artists, audiences, volunteers, staff and trustees, mjf friends and sponsors.

-In 2016 we were the proud recipients of the Europe Jazz Network’s Award for Adventurous Programming – the first UK recipient of this prestigious accolade.
+In 2016 we were the proud recipients of the Europe Jazz Network’s Award for Adventurous Programming – the first and only UK recipient of this prestigious accolade.
+We also became one of the PRS Foundation’s Talent Development Partners.

 In 2017, the festival continued to grow and we welcomed a venue to Albert Square to match our boundary-pushing programme – the infamous 1920s Speigeltent, The Salon Perdu.

-We’re incredibly proud to be the first UK jazz festival to be named as a Keychange Associate in 2018.
-This PRS Foundation initiative strives for a 50/50 gender balance in the music industry by 2022 – a figure we have already achieved in our festival programming.
+We are incredibly proud to be the first UK jazz festival to join the Keychange pledge in 2018.
+This initiative strives for a 50/50 gender balance in the music industry by 2022 – a figure we’d already achieved in our festival programming since 1996, but continue to champion to this day.

 Steve Mead, Artistic Director, manchester jazz festival